 If you followed these steps you now have your service definition saved in a PDS.
-To use it, start the WLM dialog again (M.14) and select option 1 to read a saved definition.
+To use it, start the WLM dialog again (M.12) and select option 1 to read a saved definition.
 The resulting panel might already have the name you used to save your definition.
-If you enter a question mark in this field, you should see the names of other saved WLM service definitions; this is likely to include ADCD.Z22C.WLM or a similar name.
+If you enter a question mark in this field, you should see the names of other saved WLM service definitions; this is likely to include ADCD.Z24A.WLM or a similar name.

 - Select one of the saved names; you will probably select your own dataset or the ADCD dataset if you want to revert to the default AD-CD WLM service definition. - You should then see the main WLM dialog panel.
 Select the Utilities option in the top line of the screen, and select option 1 to Install the service definition.
 You will then see a subpanel asking permission to overwrite whatever service definition is currently installed.
-Reply YES to this question.
+Reply YES to this question. - If you use the D WLM operator command you will see that the previous service policy is still being used.
+In the WLM dialog select Utilities again, and select option 3 (Activate Service Policy).
+Select a service policy from the list presented.
+This will activate the service policy and a D WLM command should confirm this.